sergeneren/BubbleH/README.md

 Soap Film node expects some attributes to be created by the user before solving.
 Please take a look at the provided .hiplc files under "scenes" folder for examples.

 ## Status
-This project is under active maintenance and development
+This project is under active maintenance

 ## Author